Metriximor/CivVictoria3/docs/NationGuide.md

     * Roleplayers (this might split into roleplayer and politician)(wildcard ig, depending on the ideology of the leader, a communist roleplayer will attempt to pass communist laws, etc, think of this as discord players)
 * Generic name lists for random name generation, both first names and surnames
     * Lusitania might use a portuguese name list, Lambat a filipino one and Gensokyo a japanese one, or you can make up your own names.
+ * Skill traits (are they good at building, diplomacy, pvping, etc)
+ * Personality traits
+ * Vague age range (should the character spawn as any age from 20 to 25?
+30 to 35?)

 ## Government layout